SHORTER BIO

-Nadia Alexis, a poet, writer, and photographer from Harlem, is the author of the hybrid poetry and photography collection, Beyond the Watershed.
-Born to Haitian immigrants, her work has been widely published and exhibited.
+Nadia Alexis, is a poet, writer, and photographer born to Haitian immigrants in Harlem.
+She is the author of the hybrid poetry and photography collection, Beyond the Watershed, which was also a finalist for the 2022 Ghost Peach Press Prize in Poetry.

-She has earned numerous honors, including a mini-grant and Literary Arts Fellowship from the Mississippi Arts Commission, a Mississippi STAR Teacher Award, and recognition as the Poet of the Year Honoree of the Haitian Creatives Digital Awards.
+She has earned numerous honors, including a Literary Arts Fellowship from the Mississippi Arts Commission, a Mississippi STAR Teacher Award, and recognition as the Poet of the Year Honoree of the Haitian Creatives Digital Awards.
 A fellow of the Callaloo Creative Writing Workshop and The Watering Hole, she holds a PhD and MFA from the University of Mississippi.
-She lives in Southwest Mississippi.

 (shorter bio available upon request)